0732sta/starter-python/project/README.md

 ```bash
 cd 'yourfolder'
 ```
-- Then, you can see the output from the input that you wrote in dl_img.py
+- Then, you can see the output from the code that you wrote in dl_img.py
 ```bash
 python dl_img.py
 ```